 Based on the evidence gathering analysis undertaken earlier the plan, the following SWOT analysis considers the key issues raised, and particularly focuses on opportunities which can be capitalised on, or where threats can be addressed.
-This SWOT analysis informs an action plan which will be used to address the aims and objectives for developing the value of the visitor spending in the destination which are described later.
+The SWOT analysis informs an action plan which will be used to address the aims and objectives for developing the value of the visitor spending in the destination which are described later.

-Key Area Strengths Weaknesses Opportunities threats Accommodation Wide variety and good geographical spread.
-Occupancy levels above average An under provision in certain types of accommodation, and not always meeting demand Maximising off peak and off season times New facilities Loss of business due to over demand at peak times Food and Drink Consistently high quality and value for money Visitor access to obtain information about venues Encouraging more food tourists from further afield Competition from other areas Wedding Tourism Well-developed first class venues and suppliers Growth market with high value and wide benefits Limited accommodation at peak times New facilities coming on board New market interest from further afield Strong partnership Competition from neighbouring areas Growth in DIY weddings Heritage Stunning array of heritage resources Mixed quality interpretation Lack of infrastructure and orientation New opportunities in pipeline and appetite for collaborative working Lack of funding to develop products Attractions Good quality experiences Limited range of family attractions, especially all weather Create more opportunities in other themes for families Competition and lack of funding
+Key Area Strengths Weaknesses Opportunities Threats Accommodation Wide variety and good geographical spread.
+Occupancy levels above average An under provision in certain types of accommodation, (notably budget type)and not always meeting demand Maximising off peak and off season times New facilities Loss of business due to over demand at peak times Food and Drink Consistently high quality and value for money Visitor access to obtain information about venues Encouraging more food tourists from further afield Competition from other areas, down turn in the economy Wedding Tourism Well-developed first class venues and suppliers Growth market with high value and wide benefits Limited accommodation at peak times New facilities anticipated New market interest from further afield Strong partnership Competition from neighbouring areas Growth in DIY weddings Countryside Recreation High quality visitor views and experiences Lack of infrastructure and parking New trails and routes Further increase in fuel prices and reduced public transport Heritage Stunning array of heritage resources Mixed quality interpretation Lack of infrastructure and orientation Opportunities in pipeline and appetite for collaborative working Lack of funding to develop products Attractions Good quality experiences Limited range of family attractions, especially all weather Create more opportunities in other themes for families Competition and lack of funding

-Key Area Strengths Weaknesses Opportunities Threats Activities Good quality experiences and facilities Poor marketing and joined up working New facilities being considered to strengthen product More businesses investing in facilities Competition from other areas Arts and Culture Vibrant growing arts scene with new outlets and good partnerships forming.
-Still developing, fragile infrastructure New events attract new customer markets Lack of partnership support Landscape and Countryside High quality visitor views and experiences Lack of infrastructure and parking New trails Further increase in fuel prices and reduced public transport Business Tourism Fantastic facilities, Rural locations (Retreat/escape) Rural locations(travel) Better prices than the city Competition from more accessible locations/venues Events Natural surroundings and great venues/locations /facilities Timetabling not always controllable and can clash Potential to bring new markets, Good for targeting off peak Competition Lack of funding Group Tourism Great range of suitable products Road infrastructure and parking in certain areas Poor brand knowledge New markets, sustainable travel, manageable activity New partnership formed Competition Lack of guides
+Key Area Strengths Weaknesses Opportunities Threats Event based Tourism Natural surroundings and great venues/locations /facilities Good quality experiences and facilities Timetabling not always controllable and can clash,and create peaks and troughs Potential to bring new markets Good for targeting off peak More businesses investing in facilities Competition from other areas Music, Arts and Culture Vibrant growing arts scene with new outlets and good partnerships forming Still developing, fragile infrastructure New events attract new customer markets Lack of partnership support to make events sustainable Business Tourism Fantastic facilities Rural locations (Retreat/escape) Rural locations (travel) Better prices than the city Competition from more accessible locations/venues Group Tourism Great range of suitable products Road infrastructure and parking in certain areas Poor brand knowledge New markets, sustainable travel, manageable activity New partnership formed Competition Lack of guides

-Key Area Strengths Weaknesses Opportunities Threats Places- Clitheroe Longridge Whalley Villages Vibrant welcoming places Good opening hours and parking Lack of public realm Poor sign posting Limited customer information/ direction All markets in DMP Limited parking Potential congestion Tourism employment and skills Outstanding businesses and opportunities to learn Dated perceptions of the hospitality industry Promote tourism as a valuable career path Increased pressure on businesses to recruit and find staff Tourism Signs There are some very well signposted facilities Businesses continuing to fail to obtain tourism signposting Continue dialogue with Lancashire County Council to address issues Continued delays and refusals.
+Key Area Strengths Weaknesses Opportunities Threats Places- Clitheroe Longridge Whalley Villages Vibrant welcoming places Good opening hours and parking Lack of public realm Poor sign posting to some remote locations Limited customer information/ direction All markets in DMP Limited parking Potential congestion Tourism employment and skills Outstanding businesses and opportunities to learn Dated perceptions of the hospitality industry Promote tourism as a valuable career path Increased pressure on businesses to recruit and find staff Tourism Signs There are some very well signposted facilities Businesses continuing to fail to obtain tourism signposting Continue dialogue with Lancashire County Council to address issues Continued delays and refusals.
 Inappropriate signage despoiling the area Marketing and promotion Range of targeted media in place Good performance management/ monitoring in place Failure by some partners to engage More private sector partnerships to tackle specific projects and themes Loss of Funding Ability to keep up with technology Visitor Information Good network of outlets and methods of conveying information Gaps in provision in some localities Further partnerships and arrangements for supply Loss of funding

-The Tourism Vision - Where do we want to be?
+The Tourism Vision - Where we are now going